Convention & Visitors Bureau

 Giggle and glide around an ice rink under strings of lights during Winter Skate.
 The rink has held various locations over the years, and it is currently in a sweet spot right next door to the Boulder Dushanbe Teahouse at the edge of Central Park.
 In winter, Central Park is decorated with dazzling light displays (see below).
 Make an afternoon of it — skating, viewing the lights, sipping warm tea at the teahouse and stopping in Boulder Museum of Contemporary Art (BMoCA) next door, too.

 During Snow Much Fun, 225,000 colorful LED lights illuminate Boulder’s Central Park, which is right next to the ice skating rink and the Boulder Dushanbe Teahouse (see above).
 The lights come on at 4pm daily.
-Enjoy seasonal treats at Seeds Café in the Boulder Public Library, discover holiday art day camps at BMoCA and find seasonal programming at the library.
+Enjoy seasonal treats at Seeds Café in the Boulder Public Library and seasonal programming at the library, too.

 Ask any local, and chances are good that their Thanksgiving, Christmas Day and New Year’s Days start with a refreshing winter hike.
 Try it and see what it’s like!
 There’s no better feeling than enjoying the crisp air on the trails in the morning and later sitting down to dinner knowing you’ve earned a feast.
 Many of Colorado’s State Parks host free, guided First Day Hikes on Jan.
 1.